10 Killer Kettlebell Exercises

 Keeping the back straight and bending at the knees grasp the bell with one hand and stand up.

-At this point the bell should be poised between your legs, your arm pulled taught against your torso and groin and your spare arm held out at your side for balance.
+At this point the bell should be suspended between your legs, your arm pulled taught against your torso and groin and your free arm held out at your side for balance.

 To facilitate the initial phase of the movement firstly we want to generate momentum.
-Do this by pulling the bell back and then fire through the glutes and transverse abdominus – basically you are rigorously thrusting your bell forward into the vacant space at your front.
+Do this by pulling the bell back into your body before firing through the glutes and transverse abdominus – basically you are thrusting your bell forward with your hips.

 As the kettlebell follows a parabolic trajectory cut short the curvature by pulling it into the chest the moment it meets the apex.